Mental Health Awareness Month

-Themes from recent years include:
+Themes from recent years

 The purpose of Mental Health Awareness Month is to raise awareness and educate the public about: mental illnesses, such as the 18.1% of Americans who suffer from depression, schizophrenia, and bipolar disorder; the realities of living with these conditions; and strategies for attaining mental health and wellness.
 It also aims to draw attention to suicide, which can be precipitated by some mental illnesses.
 Additionally, Mental Health Awareness Month strives to reduce the stigma (negative attitudes and misconceptions) that surrounds mental illnesses.
 The month came about by presidential proclamation.

 Mental Health America is not the only organization to run campaigns throughout May.
 Many other similar organizations choose to host awareness observances that coincide with Mental Health Awareness month.
 National Children's Mental Health Awareness Day is one such campaign.
 This event is sponsored by the Substance Abuse and Mental Health Services Administration in partnership with other non-profit and advocacy organizations.

 Other months and weeks throughout the year are designated to raise awareness around specific mental health conditions or the mental health of different demographic groups (Minority Mental Health Month, Mental Illness Awareness Week, National Depression Screening Day, etc.).